stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-We strip the temporary code we implemented in the previous chapter and add the following method in the sampler class using the new resource abstraction:
+We refactor the temporary code in the last chapter and move it to the sampler class:

 ```java
 /**